 Asher said that she saw the good in Spike.
 Was that true?
 Could she see the good in him?

 She thought of his hands on her thighs, spreading her legs gently.
 How his hands had trembled against her.
 How he'd felt, inside of her.
 Her body was on fire just thinking of it.
 Being with him had made her feel like herself in a way she realized she never had before.
 She'd never felt so good as when she was all wrapped around him, never felt so connected to anyone, ever.
-He accepted her, he wanted her.
-He'd made every part of her feel beautiful, just the way she was.

 There weren't many places in the world for a petite blonde California girl with a powerful killer hidden inside.
 But in his arms…somehow, it seemed like a place she belonged.
 The place she belonged.